OlgaPodolska/kikstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-While utilizing Kickstarter dataset my goal was to visualize campaign outcomes based on their launch dates and their funding goals.
+While utilizing Kickstarter dataset my goal was to utilize function and visualize campaign outcomes based on their launch dates and their funding goals.
+I created two technical analysis Charts: Outcomes Based on Launch Date and Outcomes Based on Goals.
+I used my knowledge of pivot tables and graphing in Excel to visualize campaign outcomes.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch.png](/resources/Theater_Outcomes_vs_Launch.png)

+#### Chart creation methodology
 To perform the analysis I took the following step:
 1. Created pivot table with following characteristics: Filters - Parent Category and Years, Columns - Outcomes, Rows - Date Created Conversion, Values - Count of Outcomes.
 2. Filtered Theater fundrasing campaigns and choose successful, failed and canceled from them.
 3. Created chart for the successful, failed and canceled Theater campaigns.

+#### General comments about chart
+1. Successul campaigns launched in April, May and June, we can see the big peak in May and months near it.
+2. We can see the peaks as well in the February and October.
+3. Hystorical minimum is in December, the quantity of succesful campaign almost the same as failed.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals.png](/resources/Outcomes_vs_Goals.png)

+#### Chart creation methodology
 To perform the analysis I took the following step:
 1. I made the table by given example,
 2. I choose successful plays by the goal range with formulas like that: